 At a news conference at the AAAAI meeting, Dr. Robert Wood, director of pediatric allergy and immunology at Johns Hopkins, did not mince words: “Some of the more dramatic failures had looked like absolute successes in the study.
 They were tolerating huge amounts of milk; they were about as close to ‘cured’ as we could imagine,” he said.

 The study shows that 22 percent of the children had returned to either milk avoidance or minimal consumption of it.
 “The main thing that I’ve come to believe is that they were not as protected as we believed in that they self-restricted [consumption] because they didn’t like the side effects the milk was putting them through,” said Wood.

 So have the researchers lost hope?
 Not at all.
 It appears more a case of figuring out where the research goes from here for some patients who lose newfound allergy protection easily.

 “Learning something that’s disappointing is why it’s called research,” Wood noted about the study.
 As he told Allergic Living in an interview: “To go from where we were 10 years ago, which was to say that ‘we probably can’t give food to a highly allergic patient safely at all,’ to say now that some patients are having extremely good outcomes, this leaves us with encouragement that the long-term potential is very real.”

 Dr. Wesley Burks, one of the leaders on OIT research from the University of North Carolina, summed it up well when he said: “There are a lot of encouraging results, but there’s also a lot of work to be done.
 This isn’t really ready for treatment – we’re not there yet.”

 There are some intriguing bigger questions on where research will head to get “there”.
-Allergic Living will be examining these issues in the Summer edition in a special report on food allergy treatment research.
-We hope you and your family will find it enlightening.
+Allergic Living examined these issues in a 2013 special report on food allergy treatment research.

 See Also: Parents Exposing Kids to Their Allergens